Annex VII Student Outcomes Panel

 - 3 full members of the Students' Union nominated by the Students' Union Executive Committee (UG/PGT/PGR)

-The Registrar & Secretary (COO) will nominate a Secretary (usually a member of the Quality Assurance team).
+The Registrar & Secretary (COO) will nominate a Secretary (usually Head of Widening Participation).
 The Committee will normally hold five ordinary meetings per annum.

 Terms of Reference